“An adult who plays is a child who has survived.”

 I have created today 28th October 2020 a Facebook Group evidently enough called mytoysoldiersandme.com for you to ask questions etc. This present blog does not permit it to avoid spam.
 Sorry about that.
 But it is the only way to communicate or solve doubts, anyway a month later nobody has written in it about this semiblog…

-You must forgive me because this is NOT an orthodox Blog, in fact it does not function at all as one, it is more a collection of Posts.
+You must forgive me because this is NOT an orthodox Blog, in fact it does not function at all as one, it is more a collection of Posts (but one of the posts IS a Blog since the 14th OCT 21).
 I do actualize those Posts when I have an idea or change my opinion about something, but not in the usual chronological way someone would expect.
 What is more I put them in order at my whim thinking how I would like to read them myself.

 - ACW (5)

 - Changing the Guard (1)

 - Cheers (2)

 - Playmobil (2)

 I even wrote a book about it once, by now, a bit out of date about my recent adventures, specially concerning 6mm ACW armies… so here is the way to explain what happened next -after 2016- quite a lot of things in fact!